Chevron Renewable Energy Group Reports Second Quarter 2019 Financial Results

 - Other companies, including other companies in the same industry, may calculate these measures differently, limiting their usefulness as a comparative measure.

-Renewable Energy Group, Inc., (Nasdaq: REGI) is leading the energy industry transition to sustainability by transforming renewable resources into high-quality, cleaner fuels.
-REG is an international producer of cleaner fuels and North America’s largest producer of biodiesel.
-REG solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
-REG utilizes an integrated procurement, distribution and logistics network to operate 13 biorefineries in the U.S. and Europe.
-In 2018, REG produced 502 million gallons of cleaner fuel delivering over four million metric tons of carbon reduction.
-REG is meeting the growing global demand for lower-carbon fuels and leading the way to a more sustainable future.
+Chevron Renewable Energy Group is leading the energy industry transition to sustainability by transforming renewable resources into high-quality, lower carbon fuels.
+Chevron Renewable Energy Group is an international producer of cleaner fuels and North America’s largest producer of biodiesel.
+Chevron Renewable Energy Group solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
+Chevron Renewable Energy Group utilizes an integrated procurement, distribution and logistics network to operate 13 biorefineries in the U.S. and Europe.
+In 2018, Chevron Renewable Energy Group produced 502 million gallons of lower carbon fuel delivering over four million metric tons of carbon reduction.
+Chevron Renewable Energy Group is meeting the growing global demand for lower carbon fuels and leading the way to a more sustainable future.

 Note Regarding Forward-Looking Statements